 The 2005-2006 45 Below Theater season included: Karla, the riveting story of Karla Faye Tucker written by the legendary Grammy Award winning singer-songwriter Steve Earle, the Jacobean thriller The Revenger’s Tragedy by RedBull Theatre, Naked Angels’ Mistakes Madeline Made, and P73 Productions’ Elliot: A Soldier’s Fugue, which explores the military experiences of three generations.
 We’re proud to have regularly hosted Ma-Yi Theater Company, who’s plays have included Warren Leight’s No Foreigners Beyond This Point, set during the Cultural Revolution in China, and Trial by Water, the story of two Vietnamese brothers who escape their homeland and flee for America by boat.

-In this past 2010-2011 season Culture Project presented Imagining Heschel at the Cherry Lane Theater, starring Richard Dreyfuss and Rinde Eckert.
-Imagining Heschel is a concert reading exploring the private conversations between Cardinal Augustin Bea and Rabbi Abraham Joshua Heschel from 1962 – 1973, when Heschel was asked to aid the Vatican Council in formally exonerating the Jews for the death of Christ – a crucial repudiation of anti-Semitism.
+In the 2010-2011 season Culture Project presented Imagining Heschel at the Cherry Lane Theater, starring Richard Dreyfuss and Rinde Eckert.
+Imagining Heschel is a play exploring the private conversations between Cardinal Augustin Bea and Rabbi Abraham Joshua Heschel from 1962 – 1973, when Heschel was asked to aid the Vatican Council in formally exonerating the Jews for the death of Christ – a crucial repudiation of anti-Semitism.
 Culture Project also presented The Citizens Band’s “The Past is a Foreign Country,” a show tackling the topic of displaced people and refugee support, with Press Here in partnership with USA for UNCHR.
-In March 2011, the 2011 Women Center Stage Festival took up residence at The Living Theatre, where it presented the work of more than 40 women artists over the course of one month.
+In March 2011, the Women Center Stage Festival took up residence at The Living Theatre on the Lower East Side, where it presented the work of more than 40 women artists over the course of one month.
+We also took our production of Nancy Harrow’s The Cat Who Went to Heaven on the road to The Kennedy Center, as part of their Theater for Young Audiences Program.
 In May, Culture Project presented the next installment in its Blueprint for Accountability series, Gaza, Goldstone and the Crisis of Impunity, gathering a distinguished panel of experts, including a co-author of the report, to discuss the fallout of Goldstone’s Op-Ed and the ongoing need for accountability for the crimes of Operation Cast Lead.

 Culture Project’s productions have garnered an array of Drama Desk, OBIE, and Outer Circle Critics awards.
 But they have also won unprecedented awards outside the sphere of theatrical production including the Champion of Justice Award and the PASS award from the National Association of Criminal Defenders.
 This recognition reignites Culture Project’s passion for its goal and reinforces its commitment to hard-hitting and provocative theater as a powerful ingredient in shaping our nation’s values and debates.